MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 You can further protect your privacy by doing any of the following:

-* Turn off the suggested queries entirely, by using the toggle **Show me search and site suggestions using my typed characters**, as described in [Controlling whether typed characters are sent](#controlling-whether-typed-characters-are-sent), above.

 * Keep the suggested-queries function, but don't send information about the suggested queries to Microsoft.
 To prevent sending this information to Microsoft, go to `edge://settings/privacy`, and then under **Search and service improvement**, turn off the toggle **Help improve Microsoft products by sending the results from searches on the web**.
 This data is never associated with you or your device, even if you turn on this setting.

-* Delete any query suggestion that you don't like, directly in the Address bar, by using the **X** button on the right side when hovering your mouse over the suggestion.
+* Delete any query suggestion that you don't like, directly in the Address bar, by using the **X** button on the right side when hovering your mouse over the suggestion.<!-- todo: remove list item?  might not belong in this list, b/c this item sounds more about helping you improve validity of suggestions than improving privacy.  also, it's covered in "Deleting data" section below, with screenshot: "To delete history data from both Microsoft Edge and the server, for an individual suggestion result, in the list in the Address bar, click **X** to the right of a **Recent searches** history item:" (.png).  if delete this list item, reword list lead-in -->

 <!-- ------------------------------ -->